axis7818/axis7818.github.io/content/blog/fleet-configuration-management.md

 local_image = "img/fleet-configuration-management/configuration-management-system.png"
 +++

+This post is also publised to the [Microsoft ISE Developer Blog](https://devblogs.microsoft.com/ise/fleet-configuration-management/).

 # Introduction

 Recently, my team at Microsoft completed a customer engagement that involved managing edge deployments onto factory floors across geographical locations.
 This system needed to support existing workloads migrated from Azure IoT Hub, new workloads for processing IoT data feeds, and machine learning workloads for performing inference to ship intelligence to the edge.